Fuelling your fundraiser for Charity

 Protein

 Protein is not used as an energy source but is needed to help repair and grow muscle that is damaged during exercise.
-Although your protein requirements are slightly higher when training for a marathon, most people already eat more than require, so there shouldn’t be any need to increase protein portion sizes or rely on special high protein supplements.
+Although your protein requirements are slightly higher when training for a marathon, most people already eat more than is required, so there shouldn’t be any need to increase your protein portion sizes or rely on special high protein supplements.

-The best way to ensure you are getting enough protein for muscle repair and growth is by choosing meals with good amounts of carbohydrates, which will be sued for energy and a good mix of low fat protein choices at each meal – lean meat and poultry, fish, low fat diary, eggs, beans, and lentils.
+The best way to ensure you are getting enough protein for muscle repair and growth is by choosing meals with good amounts of carbohydrates (which will be suited for energy) and a good mix of low fat protein choices at each meal – lean meat and poultry, fish, low fat diary, eggs, beans, and lentils.

 Aim to: